 What are the Benefits of Eucalyptus Flooring?

 - Renewable: The problem with many hardwood products is the time it takes to replace trees that have been cut down.
 As we know, when demand outpaces supply, we end up with a situation where trees are removed but not replaced, causing damage to the environment.
-Eucalyptus is one of the fastest growing species of tree and can reach a height of 120 feet in as little as 3-4 years.
+Eucalyptus is one of the fastest-growing species of trees and can reach a height of 120 feet in as little as 3-4 years.
 That means areas can be farmed regularly, producing a building material that is easily replaced.

 What Types of Eucalyptus Flooring Are There?

 There are two different types of eucalyptus flooring – traditional and strand woven.
 Traditional is made up of planks like traditional flooring and usually comes in a tongue-and-groove construction that is fairly easy to install.
 Strand woven is slightly different in that it is comprised of strips of eucalyptus that are pressed together under high heat and pressure to produce high-density planks.
 This process produces a material that looks the same but is, in fact, a lot harder.
 The planks come in click-and-lock or tongue-and-groove and are suitable for high-traffic areas and commercial locations.

 Is Eucalyptus Flooring Available in Different Colors?